Finding a good freight forwarder is crucial to the success of your business.

 What do freight forwarders do?

-When you hire a reputable freight forwarders, they will perform a number of tasks to get your goods shipped efficiently and delivered on time.
-Freight forwarders represent importers and exporters moving good internationally and coordinate with various stakeholders along the supply chain.
+Reputable forwarders perform a number of tasks to get your goods shipped efficiently and delivered on time.
+They represent importers and exporters moving good internationally and coordinate with various stakeholders along the supply chain.
 This will include various air or ocean carriers, trucking companies, 3PLs, and often customs.
-Some freight forwarders also offer customs brokerage as an additional service.
+Some also offer customs brokerage as an additional service.

 What can I expect from a freight forwarder?

-When you book a shipment with freight forwarder, you can expect that they will go over the main requirements and key freight documents that you’ll need to get your goods on board.
+When you book a shipment, you can expect that the forwarder will go over the main requirements and key freight documents that you’ll need to get your goods on board.
 Once the shipment is deployed, your freight forwarder should keep you up to date on the shipment’s progress and let you know if there are any changes or delays along the way.

 There are hundreds, if not thousands, of logistics providers and freight forwarders operating globally.
 This can make it tricky to find the right one for your specific business needs.
-Freightos.com network of freight forwarders are vetted for reliability, communication, and cost so you know that you are getting a reputable provider.
+Freightos.com’s network of logistics providers are vetted for reliability, communication, and cost so you know that you are getting a reputable provider.
 Plus, our Customer Success team is always available to ensure your shipping experience is a smooth as possible.